What is the problem with cling film?

-Horrified by the amount of plastic waste and the devastating effect it was having on the environment, I identified a way of replacing one commonly used single use plastic, cling film.
-Natural beeswax wraps are a plastic free and fully compostable alternative.
-I spent a year developing a recipe for a wrap that would work so well and look really lovely that people wouldn’t hesitate to ditch cling film and start a plastic free revolution in their kitchen.
+Horrified by the amount of plastic waste and the devastating effect it was having on the environment, I identified a way of replacing one commonly used single-use plastic, cling film.
+Natural beeswax wraps are a plastic-free and fully compostable alternative.
+I spent a year developing a recipe for a wrap that would work well and look really lovely that people wouldn’t hesitate to ditch cling film and start a plastic-free revolution in their kitchen.
 The BeeBee Wrap was born!

-More than 1.2 billion meters, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over.
+More than 1.2 billion metres, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over!

 Like plastic bags cling film that ends up in the sea is easily confused for jellyfish by marine animals and chokes turtles and other creatures that feed on them.

 Nurdles - small but dangerous